LLM Parameters

 Agenthood defines strict parameter boundaries within the LLMRequest type.
 Every call to an ILLMProvider must declare its parameters.

 This ensures agents cannot accidentally run amok.
-It will be implemented in src/llm/types.ts (future milestone):
+It is implemented in src/llm/types.ts (shipped in v2.0.0):

 The Society does not guess.
 It sets temperature: 0 for operations like The Doorman's commit validation to guarantee absolute determinism.